 Unified Wireless N Simultaneous Dual‑Band PoE Access Point

-- Termék Státusz: Phased Out
+- Termék Státusz: End of Sale

 The DWL-6600AP is designed to be the best-in-class indoor Access Point for business environments.
 With high data transmission speeds, load balancing features, it can be deployed as a standalone wireless Access Point or used as the foundation for a managed wireless network.

 Performance without Compromise

 Using the latest generation of Wireless N technology, the DWL-6600AP delivers great wireless performance and coverage in a compact design.